 Definition of veneer

-Basically, a veneer is an artificial layer that is created to look like your natural tooth, but better.
-Where a crown is placed over the entire tooth, a veneer only covers the front of the tooth.
+A veneer is an artificial layer that looks like your natural tooth but better.
+When a crown is placed over the entire tooth, a veneer only covers the front.

-In the past, as with crowns, the underlying teeth had to be altered rather dramatically in order to allow the crown or veneer to be attached.
+In the past, as with crowns, the underlying teeth had to be altered dramatically to allow the crown or veneer to be attached.
 Otherwise, the resulting teeth were noticeably thicker than those next to them.

-Even with the improvements in technology, truly beautiful veneers are pieces of art, and they can only be created by highly trained technicians like ours, who dedicate 20% of the process to the art of crafting veneers that look both beautiful… and natural.
+Even with the improvements in technology, stunning veneers are pieces of art, and they can only be created by highly trained technicians like ours, who dedicate 20% of the process to the art of crafting veneers that look both beautiful… and natural.

 When is a Veneer Used?